HowToDoInJava

 3. Conversions

-There are two ways for converting a primitive type into an object of corresponding wrapper class –
+There are two ways for converting a primitive type into an instance of the corresponding wrapper class –

 1. Using constrcutors